alex-maleno/Fuzzing-Module/README.md

  steps in order to download Sourcetrail in your VM.

 ## Sourcetrail Download
  - To download Sourcetrail go to the [Sourcetrail github](https://github.com/CoatiSoftware/Sourcetrail/releases) and select the release that is compatible with your operating system.
-Run through the setup on your computer and open up the app.
+Run through the setup on your computer and open the app.

 ## Creating a Container to Fuzz Code